chadrem/workers/README.md

 The Worker class is designed to be customized through inheritence and its event system:

-    # Create a custom worker class that handles custom commands.
+    # Create a subclass that handles custom events.
     class CustomWorker < Workers::Worker
       private
       def process_event(event)